giodiblasi/arglens/README.md

 + INTEGER

 ### "Option" argument:
-An "option" arguments is a flag, in configuration you should specify a default value.
+An "option" argument is a flag, in configuration you should specify a default value.
 To set an option argument use a -- prefix:
 ```javscript
     configuration = {